HMS Ariadne (F72): Royal Navy

 Ariadne was formally adopted by Scunthorpe Borough Council on 8 March 1973.
-The ship's anchor is still located outside the now North Lincolnshire Council's main administrative Civic Centre, and the ship's bell is situated outside the council chamber inside the Civic Centre.
+The ship's anchor is still located outside the now North Lincolnshire Council's civic centre, and the ship's bell is situated outside the council chamber inside the same building.

 Chilean Navy

 Ariadne was finally decommissioned by the Royal Navy in May 1992 and was subsequently sold to Chile, being renamed General Baquedano.
 She was decommissioned from the Chilean Navy in December 1998 and sunk as target in 2004.